 Can you drink tap water in San Francisco?

 Yes, tap water is drinkable.
-If you are unsure we suggest you buy a drink bottle with a water filter on it for travelling with family.
+If you are unsure we suggest you buy a drink bottle with a water filter for travelling with family.
 You can buy your water bottle here before you leave

 How do I call the Police in San Francisco?